openmrs/openmrs-book-guide/troubleshooting.md

 After troubleshooting, you may determine that Tomcat or OpenMRS is having problems with memory leaks.

-To mitigate memory leak problems in Tomcat, consider enabling pooling by adding the following element to the JSP servlet definition in the file&lt;TOMCAT\_HOME&gt;/conf/web.xml:
+To mitigate memory leak problems in Tomcat, consider enabling pooling by adding the following element to the JSP servlet definition in the file **&lt;TOMCAT\_HOME&gt;/conf/web.xml**:

 ```
 <init-param><param-name>enablePooling</param-name><param-value>false</param-value></init-param>